KrekoG/vanillaplus/README.md

   - If you are a Mac user, make sure the file extension is capitalised, ending up with `<wow folder>/Data/patch-3.MPQ`
 - Make sure you have no other custom patches that overwrites the content of `patch-3.MPQ`.
 The load order is alphabetical.
 - Delete the game's cache by deleting the content of `<wow folder>/WDB` folder.

+### I get disconnected 30 seconds after loging in

+You get disconnected after logging in when using the `WoW.exe` to launch the game.

+#### Solution:

+- Remove the compatibility mode set on `WoW.exe` by going to its Properties, Compatibility mode and unticking the `Run this program in compatibility mode for:` option.

 ### My mouse is too sensitive